-The carrying values of the Company's cash and cash equivalents, trade receivables and accounts payable approximate fair value due to their short maturities.
+The carrying values of the Company's cash and cash equivalents, trade receivables, and accounts payable approximate fair value due to their short maturities.

-The following tables present the financial assets not measured at fair value on a recurring basis as of June 30, 2021 and December 31, 2020:
+The following tables present the financial assets not measured at fair value on a recurring basis as of December 31, 2021 and December 31, 2020:

-Ju ine 30, 2021

-Cari Carrying Value Carrying Value Carrying Value Carrying Value ed Fair Value Fair Value Hierarchy Financial Statement Line Item

-Financial assets:

-Notes receivable - current \$ 2,320 \$ 2,320 Level 3 Receivables

-Notes receivable - non-current 3,091 3,091 Level 3 Other long-term assets

-Total financial assets \$ 5,411 \$ 5,411

-Dec ember 31, 2020

-Carr ying Value Estima ted Fair Value Fair Value Hierarchy Financial Statement Line Item

-Financial assets:

-Notes receivable - non-current \$ 815 \$ 815 Level 3 Other long-term assets

-Total financial assets \$ 815 \$ 815
+Carr Carrying Value ted Fair Value Fair Value Hierarchy Financial Statement Line Item Financial assets: Notes receivable - current \$ 8 \$ 8 Level 3 Receivables Notes receivable - non-current 3,391 3,391 Level 3 Other long-term assets Advance payment - non-current 8,000 8,000 Level 3 Other long-term assets Total financial assets \$ 11,399 \$ 11,399 Dec ember 31, 2020 Carry ing Value Estima ted Fair Value Fair Value Hierarchy Financial Statement Line Item Financial assets: Notes receivable - non-current \$ 815 \$ 815 Level 3 Other long-term assets

 The notes receivable are fixed-rate investments, are not traded and do not have observable market inputs, therefore, the fair value is estimated to be equal to the carrying value.
+The advance payment is a not traded asset and does not have observable market inputs, therefore, the fair value is estimated to be equal to the carrying value.

-The following table presents the liabilities measured at fair value on a recurring basis, by input level, in the Consolidated Balance Sheets at June 30, 2021:
+The following table presents the liabilities measured at fair value on a recurring basis, by input level, in the Consolidated Balance Sheet at December 31, 2021:

-June 30, 2021
+December 31, 2021

-Level 1 Level 2 rel 2 Level 3 Total
+Level 1 Level 2 Level 3 Total

 Financial liabilities:

-Public Warrants \$ 13,274 13,274
+Public Warrants \$ 4,255 4,255

-Private Warrants 7,070 7,070
+Private Warrants 2,266 2,266

-Total financial liabilities \$ 13,274 \$ 7,070 \$ 20,344
+Total financial liabilities \$ 4,255 \$ 2,266 \$ \$ 6,521